epiecs/grilleye-max-gui/README.md

 ## Roadmap
 - Pagination when using sessions
-- Manage the current session
 - Support for multiple grilleye's?
-- Finish and polish mostly in the livegraph
 - Show max temp or range on chart (maybe too much with 8 probes?)

 ## Develop your own app using the api